 If you plan to Livestream Masses, please let us know and we will add it to our online list of parishes offering this service.

-To be able to live–stream on a mobile device, your YouTube channel will need to have at least 1,000 subscribers.
+Currently, to be able to live–stream on a mobile device, your YouTube channel will need to have at least 1,000 subscribers.
 Note that this eligibility threshold does not apply to other live streaming tools.
 Creators who have less than 1,000 subscribers will still be able to live stream through tools such as desktops and webcams.
 As well, remember you can always upload recorded videos to YouTube, including your Facebook live videos you saved or downloaded to your mobile devices, which was mentioned above.
-Posting to YouTube can be beneficial because everyone has access to view the video, unlike Facebook which requires viewers to have an existing Facebook account.

 Livestream Step-by-Step Directions